Bradley Fletcher: St. Louis Rams

-Fletcher was selected by the Rams in the third round of the 2009 NFL draft with the 66th overall pick.
+Fletcher was selected by the St. Louis Rams in the third round of the 2009 NFL draft with the 66th overall pick.

 Philadelphia Eagles

 Fletcher signed with the Philadelphia Eagles on March 12, 2013.
 In 2014, he allowed the most yards in the NFL (1,072) and the second most touchdowns allowed (9).
-After 2 years, the Eagles decided not to re-sign Fletcher and he left in free agency.
+After two years with the team, the Eagles decided not to re-sign Fletcher and he left in free agency.

 New England Patriots

 Fletcher signed with the New England Patriots on March 18, 2015.
-He played in two games with New England and was released on October 10, 2015.
+He played in two games with New England and was released on October 10.